fresheneesz/proofOfTimeOwnership/readme.md

 # Benefits

-* Much more secure for a given mining cost
+* Much more secure than pure PoW for a given mining cost
 * Everyone can participate in minting blocks with only the computer resources necessary to mint the chain
 * Could eliminate risks of miner centralization